-This Homemade Cranberry Sauce with Orange Juice is perfect for Thanksgiving.
-It’s easy to make and adds a delicious tartness to your Thanksgiving feast.
+This fresh cranberry sauce with orange juice is the perfect side for Thanksgiving.
+It’s easy to make and adds a delicious tartness to your holiday feast.

-Instead, I like using freshly squeezed orange juice and less sugar, which makes it a bit healthier and adds a bright, tart flavor to the recipe.
+- Better Flavor – By using freshly squeezed orange juice and less sugar, this dish becomes a bit healthier, and adds a bright burst of natural sweetness to the whole cranberries.

 Ingredient Notes and Substitutions